 Likewise, it is a sign to the community of the decision the believer has made.
 While baptism is important in the life of a believer, it does not gain one’s salvation (Ephesians 2:8-9).
 Although many modes of baptism are used, we believe that submersion is the most appropriate mode, in that it mimics most closely the actions of which baptism is symbolic.
 Christ led by example in that he too was baptized (Matthew 3:13).

 *Infant Baptisms and Dedications are celebrated throughout the year as a commitment to partner with you as you raise your children as believers.
-Dates and more information about deciding between Infant Baptism and Infant Dedication are available on our events page.
+The first step is to attend a Infant Baptism and Dedication Parent Orientation Class.
+More information is available on our events page.